dn0rmand/MCCHE/README.md

 Let this section explain the objectives or the motivation behind this project.

-Command to deploy:

-FTP_PASSWORD=[ze secret password]
-curl --verbose --ftp-create-dirs --upload-file uploadfilename --user sons_user:$FTP_PASSWORD ftp://MCCHEBasketball.com/NewVersion/web/

 # Getting Started

 First install `nodejs` ![]( http://nodejs.org)

 Then, from the MCCHE folder, run the following command:

     npm install

 this will download and install all the required packages.

-For convenience, also install `grunt-cli` and `http-server` with the following commands
+For convenience, also install `grunt-cli` and `http-server` with the following commands:

     npm install grunt-cli -g
     npm install http-server -g

 # Setup local Website

-1. Build with the command
+1. Build with the command:

     grunt

 This will generate the `dist` folder with the pre-processed files.

-2. Run the local web server by running the following commands in a separate terminal cd <path to dist folder>
+2. Run the local web server by running the following commands in a separate terminal:

+    cd <path to dist folder>
     http-server